 - are willing to commit time to participating in community health and wellness activities

 Program + Learning Outcomes

-By participating in the Wellness House, residents will:
+By participating in the Wellness House, students will:

 - engage in health and wellness activities that support their own reflection and positive habit development

 - use tools like the wellness wheel to explore what holistic wellness means to them personally and to their community (i.e. physical, mental, spiritual, financial wellness etc).